Yuri05/developer-docs/NET-specifics/unit-and-integration-testing.md

 # TestCaseSource()

 You can use [TestCaseSource()](https://docs.nunit.org/articles/nunit/writing-tests/attributes/testcasesource.html) to avoid code duplication and create parameterized tests.
-Examples of unit tests that take advantage of this functionality can be found in tha [OSPSuite.FuncParser repository](https://github.com/Open-Systems-Pharmacology/OSPSuite.FuncParser), for example in the [DimensionParserSpecs](https://github.com/Open-Systems-Pharmacology/OSPSuite.FuncParser/blob/master/tests/OSPSuite.FuncParser.Tests/DimensionParserSpecs.cs).
+Examples of unit tests that take advantage of this functionality can be found in the [OSPSuite.FuncParser repository](https://github.com/Open-Systems-Pharmacology/OSPSuite.FuncParser), for example in the [DimensionParserSpecs](https://github.com/Open-Systems-Pharmacology/OSPSuite.FuncParser/blob/master/tests/OSPSuite.FuncParser.Tests/DimensionParserSpecs.cs).

 # Unit Test Explorer